-Procurement personnel receive training (as necessary) on the Code of Conduct, including updates and discussions of child labor laws, human trafficking, and forced labor.
+ProAmpac employees who have direct responsibility for supply chain management are required to review the Code of Conduct on an annual basis, including updates and discussions of child labor laws, human trafficking, and forced labor.

-Any employee who fails to abide by the ProAmpac Supplier Code of Conduct will be subject to disciplinary action, which may include termination.
+Employees who fail to abide by the ProAmpac Code of Conduct or Supplier Code of Conduct will be subject to disciplinary action, which may include termination.
 ProAmpac may terminate its relationship with any supplier that is not in compliance with the Supplier Code of Conduct.